-Note: These are a great candidate for the Bradley racks which are about 11×13 inches and work great as way to place meat directly on the grate while still being on an "easy to transport" carrying device.
+Note: These are a great candidate for the Bradley racks which are about 11×13 inches and work great as a way to place meat directly on the grate while still being on an “easy to transport” carrying device.

 Once the smoker is holding steady and smoke is coming out of the top vent or chimney, place the turkey legs in the smoker right on the grate leaving a little space between each one to allow the smoke to completely envelope the meat.

 At the higher smoker temperatures that I am recommending the turkey legs will only take about 2 to 2.5 hours to reach 165 degrees F. If you opt to cook them at normal smoking temperatures (225-240) or you are doing other things at the same time that cannot handle the higher temps then expect them to take 3.5 to 4 hours.

 Be sure to use a digital probe meat thermometer such as the Maverick ET-732 or if you are a nerd/geek like me, you might enjoy the iGrill which monitors the temperature of the meat and/or the smoker and send the readings via long range bluetooth to your iPhone, iPad or Android devices.